 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure, more specifically, the issuance of new common shares, to ensure there is sufficient capital in order to meet short term business requirements, after taking into account the Company's holdings of cash and potential equity financing opportunities.
 The Company believes that these sources will be sufficient to cover the known short and long-term requirements at this time.
 There is no assurance that potential equity financing opportunities will be available to meet these obligations.

-The following table sets out the contractual maturities (representing undiscounted contractual cash-flows) of financial liabilities as at December 31, 2015:
+The following table sets out the contractual maturities (representing undiscounted contractual cash-flows) of financial liabilities as at December 31, 2016:

-Accounts

-payable and

-Year of expiry accrued liabilities Total

-Within 1 year \$ 1,017,701 \$ 1,017,701
+Year of expiry Accounts paya ble and accrued liabilities Total Within 1 year \$ 621,737 \$ 621,737